catpea/catpea-project/database/furkies-purrkies/poem-1208/index.md

 chapter: 6
 ---

-Joggers have the most run at a pace that their body dictates, I call it The Goldilocks Pace, it is, just right.
+Joggers have the most fun at a pace that their body dictates, I call it The Goldilocks Pace, it is, just right.

 The Goldilocks Pace also exists in high intensity training,